microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 Once the tool has been successfully deployed, the next step is to configure the tool on your institution's LMS.

-# Configuring the tool on your LMS
+# Part 3: Configuring the tool in your LMS

 ## From your LMS administration settings, configure a tool manually.

-Here's what this process looks like on Moodle
+The following details the configuration process for Moodle.

 ![Config.1](./images/Config.1.png)
 ![Config.2](./images/Config.2.png)
 ![Config.3](./images/Config.3.png)
 ![Config.4](./images/Config.4.png)

-## From those tool settings, you'll need to make a few changes.
+## From the tool settings page, identify the following fields and make the corresponding changes.

 1. Change public key type to a RSA key
 ![Config.5](./images/Config.5.png)